 Up until Talia’s death, Jeff worked full time as a busy family doctor where he enjoyed caring for patients of all ages with a variety of medical problems.
 (He still thinks about and misses his patients every day.)
 Naomi completed a master’s program in Counseling Psychology and has spent most of her time since as a busy stay-at-home mom raising a large and noisy family.
 She enjoyed teaching classes and volunteering in the schools and taught preschool for a number of years.

-In addition to spending time with family, Jeff loves running, biking, swimming, baking artisan bread and tracking politics.
+In addition to spending time with family, Jeff loves running, biking, swimming, baking artisan bread and good novels.
 Naomi loves writing (especially recently about grief and loss), good books, and deep conversation.
 Jeff and Naomi enjoy long walks and their time together.
 They miss Talia something fierce.